 Action:

 The parent’s lawyer must thoroughly prepare each case including working with investigators and social workers to prepare the case.
-If necessary, the lawyer should request OPDS for funds for investigation.
+If necessary, the parent’s lawyer should request funds from OPDS for the investigation.

 Action:

 The parent’s lawyer should review the record of the case (formerly the legal file) and the supplemental confidential file (formerly the social file).